anhnguyendepocen/git-novice/index.md

 Every large software development project relies on it, and most programmers use it for their small jobs as well.
-And it isn't just for software: books (like this one), papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.
+And it isn't just for software: books, papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.

 > ## Prerequisites {.prereq}